Return of Diaper: The Resumption of Menstruation After Childbirth

 During the first months after the birth of a baby, the organism of the mother is in transition.
 This change is caused by the activation of certain hormones like estrogen and prolactin (when breastfeeding), while other hormones like progesterone are down.
 Menstrual cycles begin to return to their normal rhythm and the first periods reappear.

-This process, called postpartum, can last from a few weeks to several months depending on the case.
-The uterus returns to its normal size while the vagina, vulva or even the perineum return to their original shape.
-The loss of blood, mainly composed of fragments of uterus and remnants of the placenta, can be more or less abundant during the first days following childbirth, but they generally do not last more than 3 or 4 weeks.
+This process, called afterbirth, can last from a few weeks to several months depending on the case.
+The uterus regains its taille normal while the vagina, vulva and even the perineum return to their initial shape.
+Blood loss, mainly composed of fragments of the uterus and remains of the placenta, can be more or less abundant during the first days after delivery, but it generally does not last more than 3 or 4 weeks.

 During this period, it is important to let the vagina rest for to avoid infections.
 It is also recommended that you use external protection, such as Period Panties, until your period returns.